 Syringes and needles should be placed in a thick, hard plastic bottle (such as a detergent bottle) with a secured lid before placing them in a trash bag or container.
 To ensure the safety of our crews, syringes and needles or any sharp items should never be disposed of in plastic or paper bags.

 Can I put my address or other mark on Patriot Disposal containers?

 Yes.
 We encourage you to mark your Patriot Disposal containers with your address, either with permanent marker or paint, so that you can easily identify which container belongs to you.
 You should also keep a record of the serial number of your container.
 After collection, containers are frequently misplaced or blown by the wind or otherwise relocated from in front of your home and this will make it easier to figure out which container belongs to you.

 What should I do if my trash container is missing?

 Please check with your neighbors to see if someone has accidentally claimed your container as their own.
 It is helpful to wait one full week to see if your container appears on either of the two weekly trash collection days.
 If you have the serial number of the container, or if you have marked it with your address, you should be able to identify your container if someone else puts it out.
 If you are unable to locate your container, please call the office.
-You can purchase a replacement 96-gallon container from Patriot Disposal for $75.00 and a replacement 64-gallon container for $50.00.
-You can also purchase a trash container of your choosing from a local retailer, such as Target, Home Depot or Wal-mart, for e.g. You are not obligated to use a Patriot Disposal container.
+You can get a replacement 96-gallon container for $75.00, a replacement 64-gallon container for $50.00 or a replacement 32-gallon container for $50.00 You can also purchase a trash container of your choosing from a local retailer, such as Target, Home Depot or Wal-mart, for e.g. You are not obligated to use a Patriot Disposal container.
 You can also set out your trash in trash bags, secured tightly.
 However, before doing so, please check with your HOA to be sure that this does not violate any of your HOA’s regulations.